distanceworkshops/distanceworkshops.github.io/index.md

 - [A practical guide to distance sampling survey design and simulation 9-12 May 2022](https://workshops.distancesampling.org/design-may-2022.html)
   - Registration **open**.
-  - Also accepting applications for the widening participation place

 - [Distance sampling when animals are missed at zero distance 17-18 May 2022](https://workshops.distancesampling.org/mrds-may-2022.html)
   - Registration **open**.
-  - Also accepting applications for the widening participation place

 We are planning the following workshop in the autumn:

 - Camera trap distance sampling 19-23 September 2022